Tuition

 I’ve only really kept a record in recent years, but I do know for sure that people who have received tuition from me, whether it was long-term or short, have appeared in the following bands:

-Addiction – Rohan Bishop (to whom I gave bass tuition) and Neal Abraham (guitar).
+Addiction – Rohan Bishop (bass) and Neal Abraham (guitar).

 Along The Line Of Ruin - Mark Richardson (guitar) and Rhys Madley (bass & guitar).